FerdinandEiteneuer/damedic_coding_challenge/README.md

 ## usage

-Before using the program, copy 'train.csv' and 'test.csv' into one folder, e.g. the data folder.
+Before using the program, copy `train.csv` and `test.csv` into one folder, e.g. the data folder.
 This folder is input for the main skript `icd_recommender.py`.

 ```python
 python damedic_coding_challenge/icd_recommender.py ./data/